worldcupjoker/FEM/README.md

 # To find flux distribution at quadrature points:
 #   obj.getFlux()
 # Sample .inp files are provided.
 Each problem with different sets & types of boundary conditions needs complementary files, such as ProbXQ8Related.m
+# A main() function is provided as an example to plot the temperature distribution and the flux distribution.